Wattle Day Association Inc. Strategic Plan 2022 – 2025

 • Complete the redevelopment of the WDA website and further develop our social media presence and resources to achieve greater presence and stronger promotion and reach

-• Build membership and organisational presence in other States
+• Build membership and organisational presence in other states/territories

 Objective 3